florian-beetz/bachelor-thesis/thesis.md

   Breaking changes mainly are modification or removal of existing API elements [@Brito2018].
 Adding new API elements are rarely braking changes.

+  Usually libraries also contain code that is indented only for implementing the services offered by an API, but not for public consumption [@Dig2006].
+  Many languages do not provide features to explicitly mark such elements as internal, but library authors rely solely on naming conventions, e.g. placing code in an `internal` namespace.

 * **Language migration** is the decision to convert an existing program to a new language [@Malton2001].
 This is a risky type of migration, as it requires much